gvwilson/sdxpy/src/debugger/index.md

 [% inc file="vm_break.py" keep="show" %]

-Notice how the implementation first calls the parent's `show` method to display everything we've been displaying so far, then adds a few lines to display extra information.
+The implementation first calls the parent's `show` method to display what we've seen so far before adding more information.
-Extending methods by [%i "upcall" "upcalling" %] this way saves us typing, and ensures that changes in the parent class will automatically show up in the [%i "child class" %].
+Extending methods by [%i "upcall" "upcalling" %] this way saves typing and ensures that changes in the parent class automatically show up in the [%i "child class" %].

 The final step is to change `run` so that the VM actually stops at a breakpoint:

 [% inc file="vm_break.py" keep="run" %]

-Given everything we've done so far, the logic is relatively straightforward.
+The logic here is relatively straightforward.
-If the instruction is a breakpoint, the VM fetches and decodes the original from the breakpoint lookup table.
-It then gives the user a chance to interact before executing that original instruction.
+If the instruction is a breakpoint, the VM uses the original instruction from the breakpoint lookup table, then gives the user a chance to interact before executing that original instruction.
+Otherwise,
-If the instruction *isn't* a breakpoint, on the other hand, the VM interacts with the user if it is in single-stepping mode, and then carries on as before.
+the VM interacts with the user if it is in single-stepping mode and then carries on as before.

-We can test our new-and-improved VM using the tools developed earlier in this chapter, but even before we do that, the changes to `run` tell us that we should re-think some of our design.
+We can test our new-and-improved VM using the tools developed earlier in this chapter, but even before we do that, the changes to `run` tell us that we should rethink some of our design.
 Using a lookup table for interactive commands allowed us to add commands without modifying `interact`;
 another lookup table would enable us to add new instructions without having to modify `run`.
 We will explore this in the exercises.

-<div class="pagebreak"></div>

 ## Summary {: #debugger-summary}

+[%f debugger-concept-map %] summarizes the key ideas in this chapter.

 [% figure
    slug="debugger-concept-map"